stacksjs/stacks/README.md

 ## 🤖 Usage

 The following is a list of some of the most common ways to use interact with the Stacks API.
-Meet the Stacks Toolkit:
+Meet the Artisan Toolkit:

 ```bash
 # develop locally, to be released with 0.23.0